csjoblom/designer-sandbox/README.md

 ---------------
 * gulp watch project folder
 ** gulp will auto compile a new css to public/css/style.css whenever we make a change
 * At this point you are ready to build.
-Any HTML changes needs to happen in index.html, and any css changes in resources/sass/style.css
+Any HTML changes need to happen in index.html, and any css changes in resources/sass/style.css

 Adding new plugins